Introduction

 Cabal is an acronym of Common Architecture for Building

 Applications and Libraries.
-Central to this architecture is cabal
+Central to this architecture is cabal, the

 executable (exe) build tool from the cabal-install package.